Zeta Cephei

-Zeta Cephei (ζ Cep, ζ Cephei) is a star in the constellation of Cepheus.
-Zeta Cephei marks the left shoulder of Cepheus, the King of Joppa (Ethiopia).
+Zeta Cephei (ζ Cep, ζ Cephei) is a red supergiant star, located about 1000 light-years away in the constellation of Cepheus.
+Zeta Cephei marks the left shoulder of Cepheus, the King of Ethiopia.
 It is one of the fundamental stars of the MK spectral sequence, defined as type K1.5 Ib.

+Characteristics

-Zeta Cephei is an orange supergiant star with a surface temperature of 3,853 K and eight times more massive than the Sun.
-The luminosity of Zeta Cephei is approximately 3,600 times that of the Sun.
+Zeta Cephei has a spectral classification of K1.5Ib, indicating that it is a lower luminosity red supergiant star.
+It is about 173 times larger than the Sun and has a surface temperature of 4,393 K. The luminosity of Zeta Cephei is approximately 10,000 times that of the Sun.
 At a distance of about 840 light-years, Zeta Cephei has an apparent magnitude (m) of 3.4 and an absolute magnitude (M) of -4.7.
 The star has a metallicity approximately 1.6 times that of the Sun; i.e., it contains 1.6 times as much heavy-element material as the Sun.